We broadly define international students to be the following:

-For students in China and South Korea, we often have far fewer interview time slots than we have requests.
-Additionally, the time difference between the United States and Asia further complicates our ability to offer additional virtual interviews, so we have connected with the organization below to offer comprehensive and convenient interviews.
-For one fee, they will send your interview video/report to all of the colleges on your list.
-If you are concerned that fees would present a hardship for you and your family, please do not hesitate to contact us for an alternate solution.
+For international students, we partner with the organizations below to offer comprehensive and convenient interviews that additionally help us assess english language proficiency.
+For a fee, they will send your interview video/report to all of the colleges on your list.
+If you are concerned that fees would present a hardship for you and your family, please do not hesitate to contact us.